dford-avb/dford-avb.github.io/_includes/install/web/install-web_6-install.md

 	If you don't know where `php.ini` is located:

-	1. Log in as or switch to the [switch to the Magento file system owner]({{ page.baseurl }}/install-gde/prereq/file-sys-perms-over.html).
+	1. Log in as or switch to the [switch to the Openmage file system owner]({{ page.baseurl }}/install-gde/prereq/file-sys-perms-over.html).
 	2. Create [phpinfo.php]({{ page.baseurl }}/install-gde/prereq/optional.html#install-optional-phpinfo) in the web server's docroot.
 	3. Access `phpinfo.php` in a web browser.